 shortage of Galvanised steel sheets, importers were flourishing, there was a huge premium available in market, private sector galvanisers made tons of money, SAIL stood gaping, but could not commission their CGL in time.

 Rourkela Steel Plant set up with German collaboration to produce 1.6million tons of Flat products and tubular products, did well and the products were good but not as good as those of Bokaro.

-Salem Steel Plant at Salem-Tamilnadu was set up with very high capital cost , but does manage to produce high quality of our reviewers recommend us Stainless Steel products, but is not competitive in current scenario.V Subramaniam, the founder CMD still remains an Icon to all steelmen.
+Salem Steel Plant at Salem-Tamilnadu was set up with very high capital cost , but does manage to produce high quality Stainless Steel products, but is not competitive in current scenario.V Subramaniam, the founder CMD still remains an Icon to all steelmen.